0x1eef/xchan.rb/README.md

 #### `#recv`

-The following example demonstrates how to send a Ruby object from a parent process to a child process. `ch.recv` performs a read that can block - either because a channel is locked by another process, or because a read from the underlying IO would block.
-The example demonstrates a read that blocks until the parent process writes to the channel:
+The `ch.recv` method performs a read that can block.
+A read might block because of a lock held by another process, or because a read from the underlying UNIX socket would block.
+The example performs a read that blocks in a child process until the parent process writes to the channel:

 ```ruby
 require "xchan"